Curved Page Divider

 Keeping children safe online isn't just about the tech.
 It’s about teaching them to make sensible choices.

-They need to understand that once something is shared digitally, it could be around for good.
-A message, a photo, or a video sent privately can still be copied, saved, and passed on without permission.
+They need to understand that once something is shared digitally, it can be around forever.
+A message, photo, or video sent privately can still be copied, saved, and shared without permission.

 Having open and honest conversations about online safety will help children understand the dangers without being scared of technology itself.
 Encouraging them to think before they post, regularly checking privacy settings, and being involved in their online lives are all really good ways to help keep them safe.